Take the stress out of medication management

 - Pillbox: If you take medicine at different times of the day or different medicine on different days, a pillbox can help you get organized.
 Using a pillbox that has separate compartments for each day and time of day may help relieve some stress.

-- s: Sometimes, the day can get away from you.
+- Notifications: Sometimes, the day can get away from you.
 Set up s on your phone or use a service that sends reminders by text, email or phone that will help notify you when a dose is needed.

 - Sticky notes: If technology is not a part of your everyday life, set up physical reminders like sticky notes or notepads where you will regularly see them.

 Make sure your refill dates are noted on your calendar or in another reminder system.
 This will help you fill the prescription when needed and not miss a dose.
 Opting in to automatic refills or filling your prescription through a mail-delivery pharmacy, like Humana Pharmacy®, can help keep you on track and take the worry out of refills.
 You won’t need to go to a pharmacy and can get your medicines mailed to your home.
 Most medicines come in a 90-day supply.

 Note: The Centers for Medicare & Medicaid Services does not currently allow automatic refills for Medicare members.

 Set up annual appointments with your provider to review your list of medicines and supplements.
 It might be necessary to update the dosage or double-check if there are any possible risks of interactions.
 Some people opt for the brown bag method and take all the prescriptions they use to their medical provider’s office to review.
 There are easier methods, however.
 Downloading the CareZone app will keep your medication list handy on your phone without the need to remember anything for your appointment.
 It can also be useful to help monitor your health by tracking your blood pressure, cholesterol and weight.